The Squad: A Star Wars Story

 “We need to be on alert.”
 LW-312 said.

 The two troopers slipped through the underbrush from log to log as they silently approached the location.
 Both troopers tensed, their training taking over.
 Nothing was making sense about anything right now.
 But if the Rebels were going to spring their trap — their real trap not some easily detectable snare — it would likely be here.

 The homing signal was just ahead, coming from a depression in the forest floor.
 A thick overhang of ferns, branches and leaves gave it a domelike appearance, almost as if the cluster had been formed into a makeshift hut.
 Taking one last look for signs of danger, FD-472 slipped through the opening into it.
 LW-312, gun raised, alert to any danger, took cover to watch over the clearing.

-FD-472’s eyes quickly adjusted to the darkness inside.
+FD-472’s helmet vision quickly adjusted to the darkness inside.
 He stumbled back and gasped at the scene before him.
 The air, foul with death, burned his nostrils.
 His inhalation was so sharp, the air so curdled, that he choked.
-LW-312, hearing this on his commlink, closed the few yards to the cluster in seconds and dove in, blaster at the ready.
+LW-312, hearing this on his commlink, closed the few meters to the cluster in seconds and dove in, blaster at the ready.
 It wasn’t needed.

 Instead of a nest of Rebels to be dispatched they’d found an abattoir.

 A ghoulish tableau spread out before them.
 The squad leader’s armor had been stripped off and was haphazardly thrown to one side.
 The armor was broken in places and spattered with blood, a sign of the leader’s brutal end.
 A large puddle in the beaten-down earth showed that he had been bled out.
 The horrible evidence of his evisceration lay nearby.
 The Rebels had not just taken the squad leader, they’d tortured him, dismembered him.